-Element Maintenance Items can be used with any element including: Requirements, Components, Classes and other elements to capture problems, changes, issues, tasks, events and decisions that affect an individual element.
+Element Maintenance Items can be used with any element, including Requirements, Components, Classes and other elements to capture problems, changes, issues, tasks, events and decisions that affect an individual element.
 Using maintenance items to track official changes, additions and deletions to sets of Requirements, Components, User Stories and other specifications provides a sound basis for overall project governance and traceability.

-S @ Decision: Display back order as negative stock Owner: Greg Nichols Date: 04/05/2015 Sta at u s: (Verified - Author: Paulene Dean Effective: 15/05/2015 Imp pact: Medium - Version / ID: Copy ID Description History BIU 'A ∷≣ ≟≡ ײ × 2 🍓 📃 The question on had been raised as to how to display items tha t had zer o items s in stock but that had back orders in place.
-The decision has been made to display the back order quantities as a negative number, to mark them with an asterisk and to put an annotation on the report explaining the negative number.
-"Negative stock numbers indicate total back order quanitites" Where to find Maintenance Items Element Maintenges\Issues\Tasks ns\Events Usage of Maintenance Items Element Maintenance Items can be used to record a wide range of information about elements including: changes, issues and tasks and more.
+Where to find Maintenance Items Ribbon: Construct > Change Management > Changes Defects Issues Tasks Events Decisions Usage of Maintenance Items Element Maintenance Items can be used to record a wide range of information about elements including: changes, issues and tasks and more.
 These can be used to track the way an element is altered and maintained and can provide information about the Item including the rationale for the alteration, status and priority.
 While the Baseline and Auditing features record what has changed automatically the Maintenance Items provide the flexibility for a modeler to specify details manually.
 Options for Maintenance Items There are a range of maintenance items that can be used to add information to elements these include: Defects, Changes, Issues, Tasks, Decisions and Events.
-Items can have information such as who requested the item, who completed the item and status and priority. nts.
-Learn more about Maintenance Items
+Items can have information such as who requested the item, who completed the item and status and priority.
+Learn more about Maintenance Items Maintenance Items